R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 with which it expects the host code to refresh the [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html).
 Currently, the host code is refreshed by restarting the enclave.

+Intel signs the remote attestation only in debug and release modes.

 ## Run the host and enclave